Municipal Guide Texas Houston · Harris County

 Houston trade permits

-Electrical, plumbing, and mechanical work generally needs its own permit and a Texas-licensed contractor registered with the City of Houston; many trade permits can be pulled online.
+Electrical, plumbing, and mechanical work generally needs its own permit and a Texas-licensed contractor registered with the City of Houston.
+Many trade permits can be pulled online once that registration is in place.

-Required for service installations, panel upgrades, solar PV, and most wiring alterations.
-Electrical work is performed by a state-licensed electrician registered with the city.
+Required for service installations, panel upgrades, solar PV, and most wiring alterations — performed by a state-licensed electrician registered with the city.

 Required for new plumbing, repipes, water heater changeouts, fixtures, and gas piping, performed by a state-licensed plumber.
 Fees follow the city schedule with a per-permit minimum.

-Required for HVAC change-outs, ductwork, and refrigeration, performed by a state-licensed mechanical contractor.
-Specialized systems are permitted and inspected separately.
+Required for HVAC changeouts, ductwork, and refrigeration, performed by a state-licensed mechanical contractor.
+Specialised systems are permitted and inspected separately.

 Reroofs, signs, driveways, irrigation, and pools are permitted separately.
-Because Houston floods, properties in or near Special Flood Hazard Areas face elevation, fill, and drainage requirements, and historic-district work needs a Certificate of Appropriateness.
+Historic district work needs a Certificate of Appropriateness.

-Assemble the application, valuation, signed and sealed plans, energy-code (IECC) compliance, structural calcs, and floodplain documentation where applicable.
+Assemble the application, valuation, signed and sealed plans, IECC energy code compliance, structural calculations, and floodplain documentation where applicable.

-Create an account and apply online; once complete, a project number is assigned and you're invited to upload plans via ProjectDox.
+Create an account and apply online.
+Once the application is complete a project number is assigned and you are invited to upload plans via ProjectDox.

-Multiple departments review commercial plans simultaneously; pay the 25% plan review deposit at intake.
-Revise and resubmit if comments are issued.
+Multiple departments review commercial plans simultaneously.
+Pay the non-refundable 25% plan review deposit at intake, then revise and resubmit if comments issue.

 Pay the remaining fees, then pull and post the permit on site throughout construction.